Dec 14, 2010

 JAD: How many nominations do you get a year?
 Are they hard to find?

-WALTER RUTKOWSKI: No, they are not hard at all to find, we are fortunate to be living in a society regardless of what you hear elsewhere, we are fortunate to be living in a society where people do look out for others, even strangers.
+WALTER RUTKOWSKI: No, they are not hard at all to find.
+We are fortunate to be living in a society—regardless of what you hear elsewhere, we are fortunate to be living in a society where people do look out for others, even strangers.

 JAD: He told us they've even had to up their guidelines to make it harder to win.